10 Tips to Avoid Crowds at Mount Rainier in Peak Season

 2. Arrive Early or Late in the Day During Peak Season

 Alternatively, plan for a late afternoon arrival.
 If you’re heading to the Nisqually Entrance after 3pm, expect long lines, but by 5pm, lines tend to shorten.
-With daylight lasting until 9pm in summer, you’ll still have plenty of time to explore the park’s trails with the bonus of gorgeous evening and dusk light.

 A hiker with a green backpack and wide-brim hat walks down a trail with no crowds, surrounded by tall evergreen trees, with distant mountain peaks and a hint of snow in the background.
 The scene is bathed in the warm, golden light of early evening, capturing a serene moment on a peaceful summer evening hike at Mount Rainier.

-My hiking partner, Jenna, as we hiked the Skyline Trail at 8pm in July
+My hiking partner, Jenna, as we hiked the Skyline Trail at 8pm in July on my first day trip to Mt Rainier.

-3. Plan for Shoulder Seasons (Late May, June, September, Early October)
+4. Plan for Shoulder Seasons (Late May, June, September, Early October)

-Plan your trip for late May, June, September, or early October for a less-crowded experience.
+Plan your Rainier trip for late May, June, September, or early October for a less-crowded experience.
 You’ll miss the park’s prime wildflower season, but there’s much to enjoy during these shoulder season months.

 In late May and June, higher-elevation trails at Paradise and Sunrise are still snow-covered, but you’ll see cascading waterfalls and fresh green landscapes at lower elevations.
-September and early October bring vibrant fall foliage, with meadows and slopes ablaze in color.
+Fields of avalanche lilies lined the trail on my way to Comet Falls in late June.

 A bustling paved trail where visitors can avoid crowds at Mount Rainier by exploring beyond this section of vibrant autumn foliage and scattered evergreens.
 Families, couples, and solo hikers enjoy a sunny day with the mountain’s snow-capped peak in the background, creating a lively, picturesque atmosphere under a clear blue sky.